RaySkecher/Resources/VitisTutorial.md

 Then, run implementation.
 This may take a while (took ~2min on my laptop).

+Now, look under `syn/verilog` to see the generated verilog.

 Good job!
 You built a component from just C!
 I will work on updating this later tonight or tomorrow on how to open it in Vivado, so stay tuned.